WSU-jcheatham/cs2800-2021-fall/node.md

 is the Node Package Manager -- it lets you install libraries (packages) for Node programs to use.

+When you install Node, you also get npm.
+Corollary: to get npm, install Node.

 ## Ubuntu (WSL or standard Linux)

 1. Open an Ubuntu prompt